Dental Services Nederland, TX

 How long does a smile makeover take?

-A smile makeover can take a few weeks to several months.
-It will depend on the treatments involved.
+A smile makeover can take weeks to months, depending on the treatments involved.
 Simple procedures like teeth whitening might only take one or two visits.
 More complex treatments, such as orthodontics, veneers, or dental implants, can take several months to complete.
 Your dentist will create a personalized treatment plan and timeline based on your needs and goals.

 How many shades lighter can my teeth become with professional whitening?